dev891998/Genesys-test/README.md

 ### Additional Notes
 The tests are located in the test folder.
 Ensure the service is running locally before executing the tests.
-Updating the messages API did not work as expected in given Postman collection When message id is not passed in the delete message api, it is returning error in the HTML format
+Updating the messages API did not work as expected in the given Postman collection When message-id is not passed in the delete message API, it returns an error in the HTML format